Eppo vs Optuna

 Who each tool serves best — and when to pick the other one.

-- You want to integrate experimentation with your data warehouse.
+- You want to run statistically rigorous experiments using your existing data warehouse

-- Your team requires advanced statistical methods for testing.
+- Your team requires advanced variance reduction and Bayesian testing methods

-- Free-tier limits are a blocker for your experimentation needs.
+- Free-tier limits are a blocker for your experimentation volume or features

-- Free-tier limits are a blocker for your optimization needs.
+- Free-tier limits are a blocker for your large-scale enterprise needs.

-- You require built-in integrations with specific platforms.
+- You require built-in support for non-Python environments.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".